Posted: Wednesday, Jun 29th, 2022

 Generous portions and great eats make this a local favorite.
 Try the chilaquiles.
 Tortillas perfectly fried, egg perfectly cooked, salsa perfectly flavorful.

 Want something you’ve likely never had?
 Order the homemade breakfast lasagna first – you won’t find a tastier sauce.
 Eat outdoors – since it is Ventura – on their patio, shaded by happy umbrellas.
+And you really can’t go wrong getting brunch or breakfast here.

 The huevos rancheros are marked with a red star on the menu, indicating they’re a specialty of the house – and you’ve never had huevos rancheros like this.
 Their shrimp and grits should have a red star too.